cassiebreviu/intro-nlp-wine-reviews/README.md

 ![graph](\imgs\dfinfo.PNG)

 <small>*NOTE: if we wanted to predict a specific price or point value we would want to build a regression model not a multi-classification.
 It really just depends on what your goal is</small>
+### Create Quality column from points of bad, ok, good, great.

 ### 1. Function to return string quality based on points value.